Kala Pharmaceuticals Inc. (KALA): Skating on Thin Ice? We Know the Answer

 KALA’s Market Performance

-KALA stocks went up by 6.40% for the week, with a monthly drop of -12.40% and a quarterly performance of -20.31%, while its annual performance rate touched -58.67%.
-The volatility ratio for the week stands at 5.62% while the volatility levels for the past 30 days are set at 7.73% for Kala Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 5.06% for KALA stocks with a simple moving average of -25.24% for the last 200 days.
+KALA stocks went up by 15.71% for the week, with a monthly jump of 23.19% and a quarterly performance of -13.48%, while its annual performance rate touched -51.09%.
+The volatility ratio for the week stands at 6.96% while the volatility levels for the past 30 days are set at 6.95% for Kala Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 17.93% for KALA stocks with a simple moving average of -13.57% for the last 200 days.

 Analysts’ Opinion of KALA